Rhode Island health insurance exchange

 RI lawmakers are currently considering how to fund HealthSourceRI’s projected $24 million annual budget, starting in fiscal year 2016 when federal funds are used up.
 In some states, a per-member fee is being assessed, but RI’s small population (and correspondingly small enrollment total) would result in very high per-member fees if the exchanged were to rely solely on that method of funding.
 As a result, they are considering other options, including the possibility of switching to the federally facilitated marketplace (FFM).
-A bipartisan bill (H7817) introduced in the Rhode Island House of Representatives in March would eliminate the state-run exchange at the end of 2014 and switch operations over to Healthcare.gov instead.
-If passed, this bill would make RI the first state to give up a successful exchange and switch to an FFM (other states have made the switch, but they had floundering state-run exchanges).
+A bipartisan bill (H7817) introduced in the Rhode Island House of Representatives in March would have eliminated the state-run exchange at the end of 2014 and switched operations over to Healthcare.gov instead.
+At the end of May, a committee recommended that the bill be held for further study, but it may be taken up again in 2015.
+If it had passed, this bill would have made RI the first state to give up a successful exchange and switch to an FFM (other states have made the switch, but they had floundering state-run exchanges).
 The economies of scale that go along with relying on the FFM are significant: the average cost-per-enrollee in the FFM was $647, while in RI it was $1615.

 Rates in Rhode Island are a little higher than the national average.
 In RI, the lowest cost bronze plan averages $264/month, versus a national average of $249.
 Two carriers are offering a total of 12 plans in HealthSource RI:

-RI joined several other states in rejecting President Obama’s mid-November policy cancellation “fix” that would have allowed existing plans to extend into 2014.
+RI joined several other states in rejecting President Obama’s November 2013 policy cancellation “fix” that would have allowed existing plans to extend into 2014.
 Insureds in RI who received cancellation notices last fall had to enroll in a new ACA-compliant plan to replace their old coverage.

 Gov. Lincoln Chafee established the Rhode Island Health Benefits Exchange through an executive order in 2011.
 The state submitted a blueprint for a state-run exchange to the U.S. Department of Health and Human Services (HHS) and received conditional approval in December 2012.
 The state exchange was re-branded as Health Source RI in July 2013.